eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 the `maven:` repository type:

 <!-- try: -->
-    import maven:"org.hibernate:hibernate-core" "5.0.4.Final";
+    import maven:org.hibernate:"hibernate-core" "5.0.4.Final";

-The module name is composed from the Maven group id and artifact id, and must be quoted because `:` and `-` aren't legal in a Ceylon module name.
+The module name is composed from the Maven group id and artifact id, and the artifact id must be quoted.

 You can find more information [here](../../reference/repository/maven).